dbusteed/brule/README.md

 # Dr. Steve Brule Name Generator

-I was curious on how PyPi packages were created, so this is what I came up with for testing purposes
+I was curious on how PyPi packages were created, so this is what I came up with for testing purposes.
+It's pretty handy for making a lists of names for example data, etc.

 ### Installation
 ---